uberpixel/Rayne/README.md

 * Recast
 * Assimp

 There are a couple of useful python scripts in the *Tools* directory.
-Most of these currently require Python 2.7.

 ## Getting Started